-The Accounting Technology program of study prepares students for entry-level accounting positions in accounts payable, accounts receivable, payroll, and inventory as well as enhances the skills of persons currently employed in accounting who wish to advance.
-The program provides a foundation for students transferring to a four-year college or university to pursue a specialized degree in the field.
+The Accounting Technology program is a technical program designed to prepare students for entry-level accounting positions in accounts payable, accounts receivable, payroll, and inventory as well as enhance the skills of persons currently employed in accounting who wish to advance.
+Upon successful completion, students should be prepared for accounting positions in business and industry, governmental agencies, and public accounting firms.

-- 1. Must have a minimum ACT composite score of 14. - 2.
-BOT 1013 Keyboarding or equivalent is strongly recommended.
+1. Must have a minimum ACT composite score of 14.